strickek/ReadWriteDlm2.jl/README.md

 The columns are expected to be separated by `';'`, an other `delim` can be defined.
 End of line `eol` is `'\n'` by default.
-In addition to standard dlmread(), strings are also parsed for ISO Date and DateTime formats by default.
+In addition to Base readdlm(), strings are also parsed for ISO Date and DateTime formats by default.
 To switch off Dates parsing set: `dfs="", dtfs=""`.

 If all data is numeric, the result will be a numeric array.
 In other cases